 We will look at two cases: (a) a single digital reading; and (b) a single analogue reading.

-We would like to emphasise at this stage that the uncertainty that we are considering here is from reading the scale only and that when carrying out an experiment there will several other sources of uncertainty that must also be evaluated and combined together to obtain the total uncertainty, as explained above.
+We emphasise at this stage that the uncertainty that we are considering here is from reading the scale only and that when carrying out an experiment there will be several other sources of uncertainty that must also be evaluated and combined to obtain the total uncertainty, as explained above.